vaishnavv04/Epify-Backend/README.md

 ```

 #### Docker Ignore
-The `.dockerignore` file is used to exclude files and folders from the Docker build context, making builds faster and more secure.
+The `.dockerignore` file excludes files and folders from the Docker build context, making builds faster and more secure.
 Example contents:
 ```ignore
 node_modules
 npm-debug.log